 I have spent over 20 years working in philanthropy in a variety of roles, but mostly in grantmaking.
 The relationship between the funding organization and the recipient can sometimes be viewed as paternal, with the organization funding the projects as the parent and the recipient being the child.

 I’ve never looked at my grantee-funder relationships that way.
-I feel the funder has a job to do – follow their mission by strategically utilizing funds to make impact.
+I feel the funder has a job to do – follow their mission by strategically utilizing funds to make an impact.
 The programs run by the grantees are how the mission gets carried out.
 The relationship is very much a partnership.
 Both sides need the other to make an impact.

 Delta Dental of Arizona’s Partnership with North Country HealthCare